SDI-SoftwareDefinedInverter/TAPAS/README.md

 ## 3. GETTING STARTED WITH TAPAS AND SIEMENS IoT2000
 ### (FOR LABORATORY USE ONLY)

-It is possible to use the TAPAS-board with the SIMATIC IOT2000-platform without big effort.
+The TAPAS-board may be used with the SIMATIC IOT2000-platform with little effort.
-The following picture shows our evaluation setup that can be used to control the TAPAS with the IOT2000 via a SPI-connection :
+All you need is a few jumper-wires to connect the SPI interface on the IOT2000 to the TAPAS board

 ![SIMATIC IOT2040 connected to TAPAS](IOT2000_with_TAPAS/TAPAS_IOT2040_setup.jpg "SIMATIC IOT2040 connected to TAPAS")

-All you have to do for being able to use this combination is to follow these steps:
+The following steps are required:
-+ set up the IOT2000 using the example image V2.1.4
++ set-up SIMATIC IOT2000 with image V2.1.4
-+ set the jumper for IO-level determination to 3,3V (set right jumper to right position)
++ set the IO-level jumper to 3.3V (right-most jumper to right position)
-+ enable the SPI-interface of the IOT2000 using the following command from the shell:
++ enable SIMATIC IOT2000 SPI-interface:
 ```
 iot2000setup
 ```
-+ add the the python library spidev to the IOT2000 OS:
++ add the spidev  python library:
 ```
 pip3 install spidev
 ```
-+ connect the SPI-interfaces of the IOT2000 and the TAPAS-Board according to the following sketch (e.g. by using jumper wires and a breadboard to get easy connection for example to a logic analyzer):
++ connect the 4 jumper wires as follows:
 ![SIMATIC IOT2040 - TAPAS connection instructions](IOT2000_with_TAPAS/TAPAS-IOT2000.png "SIMATIC IOT2040 - TAPAS connection instructions")
 + ensure that the DIP-switch SW1 is set to ON-OFF-OFF-OFF (from position 1 to 4)
 + as there is no git available for the IOT2000 platform, download the TAPAS-repository from github, transfer it to the IOT2000